Darkapus/sensibilis/src/View/Markdown/home.md

 2. Edit online your content with a Markdown Editor
 3. Push anywhere your static content on commit

-> For example, Markdown is at bottom of each content when there is write  showMarkdown: true.
+> For example, Markdown is at bottom of each content when it is write  **showMarkdown**: true.

-> The only mandatory field is the path to access to the content

 Used libraries :